joshwasanz/coffee/README.md

 ![Coffee Logo](https://via.placeholder.com/200x80?text=Coffee)

 Welcome to **Coffee**, a platform where developers can share knowledge, ideas, and inspiration.
-Coffee is a community-driven platform and an exact clone of [dev.to](https://dev.to), providing the same functionality but with our unique branding and enhancements.
+Coffee is a community-driven platform providing the same functionality but with our unique branding and enhancements.

 ## Features